-Three Types of Reading Ambiguity is the result of a multidisciplinary collaboration between musician Charles Bissell and contemporary artist Beth Campbell.
+Three Types of Reading Ambiguity results from a multidisciplinary collaboration between musician Charles Bissell and contemporary artist Beth Campbell.

 The edition is a layered reflection on the differing meanings of “original” and “copy” in the visual arts and music—and a fascinating glimpse into the creative processes of Bissell and Campbell.

-Both happen to be previous contributors to Esopus; In fact, Campbell opened the very first issue of Esopus with a drawing from her ongoing series, “My Potential Future Based on Present Circumstances,” which consists of elegant flow charts mapping out a dizzyingly wide range of outcomes resulting from a particular choice she’s made.
+Both happen to be previous contributors to Esopus; In fact, Campbell opened the very first issue of Esopus with a drawing from her ongoing series, “My Potential Future Based on Present Circumstances,” which consists of elegant flow charts mapping out a dizzyingly wide range of outcomes resulting from a particular choice.

-Bissell, a member of the acclaimed indie band The Wrens, was interviewed along with a bandmate, Greg Whelan, in Esopus 3 about the intense, often torturous process behind the making of the Wrens’ landmark 2003 album, The Meadowlands.
+Bissell, a member of the acclaimed indie band The Wrens, was interviewed along with a bandmate, Greg Whelan, in Esopus 3 about the intense, often torturous process making the Wrens’ landmark 2003 album, The Meadowlands.

-Bissell is currently putting the finishing touches on The Wrens’ long-awaited, and much-anticipated, new album, which will finally be released next year.
-For this limited edition, he offered us a longer, unique version of one of its tracks, “Three Types of Reading Ambiguity”—a transcendent exploration of the reckoning with mortality that accompanies middle age.
-In the edition, that track takes up one side of a custom-designed audio cassette, whose Side B features a fascinating sonic interpretation of the song created by Campbell, whose sculptures and installations frequently explore notions of copies and duplication.
-The edition also includes an exquisite new 17 x 30” “Potential Future” drawing, reproduced here as an archival lithographic print, related to the song and Campbell's collaboration with Bissell for the project, as well as a foldout poster featuring Bissell’s lyrics reproduced in their original format.
+For this limited edition Bissell offered us a longer, unique version of a track, “Three Types of Reading Ambiguity,” from a still-unreleased album by the band.
+The song is a transcendent exploration of the reckoning with mortality accompanying middle age.
+In the edition, that track takes up one side of a custom-designed audio cassette.
+Side B features a sonic interpretation of the song created by Campbell, whose sculptures and installations explore notions of copies and duplication.
+The edition also includes a new 17 x 30" “Potential Future” drawing, reproduced here as an archival lithographic print, related to the song and Campbell's collaboration with Bissell for the project, as well as a foldout poster featuring Bissell’s lyrics reproduced in their original format.

-Charles Bissell has been in The Wrens since 1989.
-The acclaimed alternative band’s album The Meadowlands (Absolutely Kosher, 2003), appeared on numerous critics’ Top 10 lists, and was named Magnet magazine’s Album of the Year.
-Bissell, who is based in Brooklyn, is currently finishing production on the Wrens’ fourth album, which will be released in 2018.
+Charles Bissell is a guitarist and vocalist who was a member of The Wrens from 1989–2021.
+The acclaimed alternative band’s album The Meadowlands (Absolutely Kosher, 2003) appeared on numerous critics’ Top 10 lists and was named Magnet magazine’s Album of the Year.
+The band split up in 2021, and Bissel is working on a solo Sub Pop album.

-Beth Campbell’s work has been shown across the United States, including at The Whitney Museum, MoMA’s P.S.
-1, The Andy Warhol Museum, The Carnegie Museum of Art, The Sculpture Center, and many New York galleries.
+Beth Campbell’s work has been shown across the United States, including at the Whitney Museum, MoMA’s P.S.
+1, the Andy Warhol Museum, the Carnegie Museum of Art, the Sculpture Center, and many New York galleries.
 Her work has also been shown internationally, including at spaces in London, Paris, Seoul, and Zurich.
-She received her MFA from Ohio State University, and attended the Skowhegan School of Painting and Sculpture.
+She received her M.F.A. from Ohio State University and attended the Skowhegan School of Painting and Sculpture.
+Campbell received a Guggenheim Fellowship in 2011.
 She lives and works in Brooklyn, NY.